Wandvieh/MirrorChess/README.md

   - Chess Rogue-Like
   - 2 Spieler Modus (lokal)
 - player can choose different materials to place the pieces on (wood, metal, gravel, etc.)
+- host on a website?? not with python... :(